RHochdahl/mu_auv_localization/README.md

 https://youtu.be/qT9MzZRaZfI

 Feel free to use our code for your own work.
-If you use this code, please drop a message to daniel.duecker@tuhh.de to maintain a research in rf-localization using software defined radio and cite:
+If you use this code, please drop a message to daniel.duecker@tuhh.de and cite:

 ```
 @inproceedings{Duecker2020,